 It is no secret what and how much they are eating.

 Baby formula is measured by ounces, so you can easily see exactly how much they take in.
 It is also easier to know what might be causing the discomfort in a newborn since you can read the label on the formula and decide if one of the ingredients might be the culprit.
 You can switch to another one and try something else in that instance.

 I can eat, drink, and take whatever medication I need to.

 Some foods and drinks may cause reflux, an allergic reaction, or upset stomachs for some babies.
 After a pregnancy full of restricted items, I looked forward to returning to consuming some of them.
 It also meant I could take any medications needed without worrying if I would pass them to my baby.
 Cosmetic enhancements like Botox and fillers are also back on the table if you enjoy doing that!

 It takes away at least one source of anxiety.

 Knowing I could “buy” my food supply for my newborn quickly removed at least one anxious concern.
 I could get it at a store down the road or even have it delivered to my home.
 I didn’t have to worry about whether my baby was getting enough, why they weren’t latching, or when/how much to pump.
 Being there 100% for my baby was made possible mentally and physically by using formula to feed him.

 I bond with my baby in other ways.

 Breastfeeding is just one of many ways a mom can bond with her child.
-We bond over snuggles, skin-to-skin time when he was brand new, and spending time one-on-one together.
+We bond over snuggles, skin-to-skin time when he was brand new, and one-on-one time together.
 I don’t feel like I have any less of a bond than any other mom with my son.